keu/docs/software/install-airgapped.md

     $ curl http://localhost:8001/api/v1/namespaces/astronomer/services/astronomer-certified/astronomer-certified.json
     ```

-- Complete the entire Astronomer installation, then use one of the `astro-ui` pods which include `bash` and `curl`:
+- Complete the entire Software installation, then use one of the `astro-ui` pods which include `bash` and `curl`:

     ```bash
     $ kubectl exec -it astronomer-astro-ui-7cfbbb97fd-fv8kl -n=astronomer -- /bin/bash